omnizien/botzLeague/README.md

 # botzLeague
-logically similar to crypto-kitties, botzLeague is a proof-of-concept derived from other projects, updated and studied.
+logically similar to crypto-kitties, botzLeague is an experimental proof-of-concept derived from other smart-contract projects, updated and studied.